SiryZex/FractalsInHaskell/README.md

 Have GHCI installed (use GCup to install)

-Then navigate to the folder where "MainSierpinski" is located, Then execute the following:
+Then navigate to the folder where "Main<FractalName>" is located, Then execute the following:

 ```
-ghc MainSierpinski.hs
+ghc Main<FractalName>.hs

-./MainSierpinski.exe
+./Main<FractalName>.exe
 ```

 Then view in: